01 March 2019: the flight to Havana

 My concern was more than the mat.
 Almost exactly a year before, on the second day of a three monthg sabbatical to Nepal and India, I first began noticing gaps in my memory, as if I were on some narcotic or in early dementia.
 The first time was walking around Nepal to unwind after almost 20 hours of flights, and I followed my Lonely Planet guide to obscure street markets among the rubble of Khatmandu’s 2017 earthquake (the 2018 edition of Lonely Planet was updated after the earthquake).
 I was practicing my Nepali by shopping for local coins to use for magic, and when calculating the different prices and conversion rates between rupees and dollars, I had to multiply six times seven.
 I froze.
 For almost the length of a round of wrestling, I couldn’t see the answer.
 I could see myself in the second grade, three rows from the chalkboard, in a bluejean jacket and with a number 2 pencil stuck in my rib cage, just under the right nipple (I had put it in the inner jacket pocket).
 In my mind, I saw myself removing the pencil and hiding the blood stain on my shirt out of embarrassment, then taking a written test where I made a perfect score on multiplication tables.
 But, forty years and a few engineering degrees later, I couldn’t see the answer to six time seven.

-When it finally came to me, 42, I was scared for myself for the first time in my adult life.
+When it finally came to me, 42, I was scared.
 I should have known the answer: 42 is the answer to Life, The Universe, and Everything, and references to it and the Hitchiker’s Guide to the Galaxy was plastered on Elon Musk’s red convertible when he strapped it to a Space X rocket and sent it into space in 2018.
 And 42 was Pat Tillman’s Arizona Cardinals football jersey number; he was the pro football player who quit his multi-million dollar deal to join the army and become a Ranger, only to die from friendly fire in Aphghanistan in 2004.
 He become a national sensation posthumously, with people near my grandfather’s cabin in Flagstaff flaunting an unlicensed version of his #42 jersey with desert camos and black-and-white American flags, and Congress investigated his death and the coverup (they declared it was an accident), and a recent documentary had planted him in my mind just before my 2018 sabattical.
 Not knowing six times seven led me to wondering if I were losing my mind, and that scared me more than anything that could happen to my body.

 I smiled as best I could, and extended my passport with the entrepreneurship visa and my travel insurance tucked in the page with my photo.
 They smiled back, and the senior official looked at my passport and asked my name.
 I said “Jason Partin,” pronouncing my last name a bit like Spanish, Par-teen, to help them verify it was me.